stuarta0/blender-photogrammetry/README.md

 After tracking and solving a clip in Blender, use this addon to export the data to the Bundler file format.
 This format can be used in a number of photogrammetry tools to rebuild a dense point cloud.
 After dense point cloud reconstruction (and optional meshing), the resultant model can be reimported into the tracking scene in place.

-The current implementation has been tested with PMVS on Windows as follows:
+The current implementation has been tested with PMVS on 64-bit Windows 10 and 64-bit Ubuntu 17.10 as follows:

 * Track and solve a movie clip
 * Export Bundler .out file (exports bundle.out, list.txt and all associated movie clip frames in JPG format up to 3000px on the largest axis; see PMVS documentation)